 3. An overactive bladder with a sphincter which does not relax.
 This is a dangerous situation because when the bladder contracts, the urine cannot get past the tight sphincter and is forced through the small valves at the bottom of the ureters back up into the kidneys.
 As well as the damage that this high pressure can do to the urinary system, urine in the kidneys can cause serious kidney infections.
 Repeated infections substantially damage the kidneys and impair their filtering capabilities, leading to a reduced ability to filter wastes from the body.

-It is very important for a person's health that the bladder is completely emptied regularly.
+It is very important for health that the bladder is completely emptied regularly.
 Urine that remains in the bladder provides an excellent breeding ground for bacteria, which thrive in warm, damp conditions.
-Repeated, severe infections, over time, substantially damage the kidneys and impair their filtering capabilities.

 The signs of a urinary tract infection are cloudy or discoloured urine, fever, chills and shakes, headache, fatigue, nausea, pain and an increased frequency and need to urinate.

 A person with spina bifida who has paralysis in the lower extremities should monitor the appearance of their urine carefully since they may not be able to feel the first warning signs of a urinary tract infection, pain while urinating.